Plumber Salary by State

 • Job security protections through union contract

-• Higher concentration in Northeast, Midwest, Pacific Northwest
+• Highest concentration in Northeast, Midwest, Pacific Northwest

 Non-Union Plumber (Merit Shop)